 The five most common issues with MVHR systems are:

 - Poor initial MVHR design (no proper airflow rate calculations, so the fan isn’t optimised to push and pull air through the property).
 Our MVHR design team completes the ventilation calculations bespoke to each project every time.

 - On site deviations from the MVHR design (the system has been designed properly but the installers have changed duct runs, or not sealed the ducts properly so air can escape, or they’ve accidentally or negligently crushed areas of ductwork so that air escapes before it can get to the rooms).
 At HSL we quality check every system at commissioning to ensure the design has been followed and works.

 - The MVHR hasn’t been commissioned properly (so each room has not been individually balanced to ensure proper airflow rates to each room).
 We won’t sign off a system until we’ve confirmed it’s working as designed.

 - Filters haven’t been changed (In smoggy, dirty London the filters will have to be changed every 6 to 12 months or they’ll get clogged and the system won’t work effectively).
 We remind our clients to change filters, and offer the cheapest pricing for new filters that we believe is available.

-It’s a great shame that public schemes have had issues with the MVHR system, because when the MVHR system goes right it provides clean, warm fresh air to the home quietly and effectively – and with 90 per cent plus efficiency, that’s the future of home heating.
+It’s a great shame that public schemes have had issues with the MVHR system, because when the MVHR system goes right it provides clean, warm fresh air to the home quietly and effectively – and with 90 per cent plus efficiency it is definitely a future technology more homes need.